4ntoined/pokemonpy/documentation/log.md

 Todo list:
 * More moves...
 * Snow... a snow-hail switch...
-* The game should say how much HP a mon loses every time it loses health ie weather damage, status damage, so the player can keep track.

 Date: 2024 June XX
 * FIXED: Reverted the battle UI change because I realized I didn't like it.